baej12/baej12/README.md

 ---
 **Work Experience:**

-HUNTINGTON INGALLS INDUSTRIES via INSIGHT GLOBAL
+Insight Global

-> Software Engineer
+> Mid Software Engineer
 > - Independently create and oversee software system testing procedures, programming, and documentation.
 > - Analyze, define, and document requirements related to data, workflow, logical processes, hardware, operating system environment, interfaces with other systems, internal and external checks, controls, and outputs
 > - Estimate feasibility, costs, time, and compatibility with hardware and other programs